milton6310/cgbenigma/README.md

 # cgbenigma
-This package contains Python file(s) to use encryption methods reverse-engineered from cryptograms found on Chinese Gold Bars.
-In 1930s, some Chinese people deposited three hundred million US dollars into a branch of National City Bank in Shanghai.
-The bank issued several gold bars as a certificate of the transaction.
-On these gold bars, some plain Chinese characters and cryptograms were inscribed.
-The existence of Chinese Gold Bars has been brought out on the Internet through a blog published on [IACR web site](https://www.iacr.org/misc/china/) around 2009.
-The presumed owner of these gold bars known as Bin-Jiang Tao filed a law suit against the Citibank to pay the deposited fund back, but the court ruled out in favor of the Citibank and the claim was denied.
-The actual audio of oral argument between Bin-Jiang Tao and the Citibank can be accessed at [this link](https://www.courtlistener.com/audio/43830/bin-jiang-tao-v-citibank-n-a/).
-Recently, the cryptograms have been decrypted and the methods used in the generation of cryptograms also have been reverse-engineered and documented [here](https://github.com/milton6310/cgbCiphers.git).<br /><br />
+This package contains Python files that utilize encryption methods reverse-engineered from cryptograms found on Chinese Gold Bars.
+In the 1930s, some Chinese individuals deposited three hundred million US dollars into a branch of the National City Bank in Shanghai.
+In return, the bank issued several gold bars as certificates of the transaction.
+These gold bars were inscribed with plain Chinese characters and cryptograms.
+The existence of the Chinese Gold Bars gained attention on the Internet through a blog published on the [IACR web site](https://www.iacr.org/misc/china/) around 2009.
+The presumed owner of these gold bars, known as Bin-Jiang Tao filed a lawsuit against Citibank to recover the deposited funds; however, the court ruled in favor of Citibank, and the claim was denied.
+The actual audio of the oral argument between Bin-Jiang Tao and Citibank can be accessed at [this link](https://www.courtlistener.com/audio/43830/bin-jiang-tao-v-citibank-n-a/).
+Recently, the cryptograms have been decrypted, and the methods used to generate the cryptograms have also been reverse-engineered and documented [here](https://github.com/milton6310/cgbCiphers.git).<br /><br />
-CGB (Chinese Gold Bar) ciphers was presumably created with Swiss-K Enigma machine.
-None of CGB cryptograms exceeds 26 alphabet characetrs.
-CGB ciphers also are multiply encrypted kind.
-In other words, after a piece of plain message was encrypted, another piece of plain message is added to form a new message for the next encryption.
-The decrypted results show that a few CGB ciphers have been encrypted messages three times in a row by adding extra words to get the final cryptogram.
-The more a message encrypted, the more important information it carries.
-In order to decrypt CGB cipher, two parameters need to be chosen and they are KEY and RING values.
-CGB ciphers devised a new method to further reduce the number of parameters down to one.
-In other words, a CGB cipher can be decrypted by using KEY value without the RING value.
-Some CGB ciphers was generated in a way to use the last three letters of the cryptogram as the RING value for its decryption.
+CGB (Chinese Gold Bar) ciphers were presumably created with a Swiss-K Enigma machine.
+None of the CGB cryptograms exceed 26 alphabet characters.
+CGB ciphers are also multiply encrypted.
+In other words, after a piece of plain text was encrypted, another piece of plain text is added to form a new message for the next encryption.
+The decrypted results show that some CGB ciphers have been encrypted three times in a row by adding extra words to produce the final cryptogram.
+The more a message is encrypted, the more important information it carries.<br /><br />
+To decrypt a CGB cipher, two parameters need to be chosen: the KEY and the RING values.
+CGB ciphers introduced a new method to further reduce the number of parameters down to just one.
+In other words, a CGB cipher can be decrypted using only the KEY value, without needing the RING value.
+Some CGB ciphers are generated in such a way that the last three letters of the cryptogram are used as the RING value for decryption.<br /><br />

 # Install Library
 ```